iag-geo/psma-admin-bdys/README.md

 ## locality-clean
 A Python script for creating a clean version of the Suburb-Locality boundaries for presentation or visualisation.

-Trims the boundaries to the coastline; fixes state border overlaps and gaps; and thins the boundaries for faster display performance in desktop GIS tools and in browsers.
+Trims the boundaries to the coastline; fixes state border overlaps and gaps; and thins the boundaries for faster display performance in desktop/mobile browsers and GIS tools.

 This process takes ~30-45 mins.